Pantrypoints Pantrypoints

 Virgin gets these resources in exchange for:

-• 1m points (as flight miles) for Shell
+• 100m points (as flight miles) for Boeing

 Airline costs

-The monitoring and administration of the points will then be an industry in itself, which we shall call points-banking, which can be run by companies, normal banks, and even the government.
+The monitoring and administration of the points will then be its ownw industry, which we shall call “Points Banking”, which can be run by companies, normal banks, and even the government.

 Unlike regular banking where the bank merely accepts payments and checks balances, points banking* requires the point banker to audit or estimate the productive capacity or inventory of the beneficiaries.
 This will most likely entail physical checks on the company’s production facilities or offices, or viewing a person’s actual work.

-*EF Schumacher applies this concept into international trade, with trade deficit countries being resource debtors, and surplus countries being resource creditors.
-What we call resource banks, he calls National Clearing Funds which are administered by an International Clearing Office
+*EF Schumacher applies this concept into international trade, with trade deficit countries being debtors, and surplus countries being creditors.
+What we call point-banks, he calls National Clearing Funds which are administered by an International Clearing Office

 The IT system should therefore also account for the risk for such fluctuations, on top of the usual risk of non-fulfillment of credit redemption or transfer.
 Fortunately, the advances in data science and machine learning can help us make this complexity more manageable.